State wrestling: SE Polk, Lisbon lock up team titles, 2A to wire

 The four others that agreed: Valley’s Connor Corbin at 195, Glenwood’s Caleb Sanders at 285, West Liberty’s Will Esmoil at 106 and West Delaware’s Mitchell Mangold at 145 in 2A.
 Both Corbin and Mangold avenged their opening day losses on the backside of the bracket.

-“The most nerve-wracking thing was the blood-round, because I didn’t want to come all this way for nothing.”
+“The most nerve-wracking thing was the blood-round, because I didn’t want to come all this way for nothing,” Gerke said.

 Six other wrestlers made it to the consolation final and finished in fourth place.